nmetens/Intro-to-Computer-Security/final/final.md

 ![image](crypt/admin.png)

 This did nothing, and actually logged me out!
-At this point I was stuck to I went online to search for clues about this issue.
-What I found was enough to keep me going.
-It turns out that the cookie is made up of the following sections:
+It turns out that the cookie string is made up of the following sections:

 "user:user_agent:encrypted_key".